HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.tabular/condensed_tutorials/advanced/tabular-gpu.md

 # Condensed: Training models with GPU support

-Summary: This tutorial demonstrates GPU-enabled model training in AutoGluon, focusing on resource allocation at multiple levels (predictor, bagged model, and base model).
-It covers implementation techniques for configuring GPU usage through the TabularPredictor API, including basic single-GPU allocation and model-specific GPU assignments.
-Key functionalities include hierarchical resource management, CUDA toolkit integration, special LightGBM GPU installation requirements, and advanced configurations for distributed training.
-The tutorial helps with tasks like optimizing GPU resource allocation, setting up parallel training processes, and managing computational resources across different model components in AutoGluon's machine learning pipeline.
+Summary: This tutorial demonstrates GPU integration in AutoGluon's TabularPredictor, covering implementation techniques for multi-level resource allocation (predictor, bagged model, and base model levels).
+It helps with tasks involving GPU-accelerated model training, particularly for LightGBM and neural networks.
+Key features include configuring single/multiple GPU usage, model-specific GPU allocation, proper CUDA toolkit setup, and hierarchical resource management with specific allocation rules.
+The tutorial provides practical code examples for both basic and advanced GPU configurations, making it valuable for optimizing machine learning workflows with GPU acceleration.

 *This is a condensed version that preserves essential implementation details and context.*